 Sonar for people

-Similarly to many bats and marine mammals, some blind humans echolocate as well.
-Using acoustic reflections from tongue clicks or other pulses, such as cane taps or footfalls, echolocating practitioners have demonstrated remarkable precision in navigation and object perception.
+Using tongue clicks, cane taps or footfalls, some blind humans have demonstrated an ability to use echolocation (also called sonar, or biosonar in living organisms) to sense, interact with, and move around the world.
 What information does echolocation afford its practitioners?
 What are the factors contributing to learning it?
 How broadly is it accessible to blind, and sighted, people?
 Continuing past work from MIT and UC Berkeley, at Smith-Kettlewell I am investigating these and other questions: what spatial resolution is available to people using echoes to perceive their environments, how well echoes promote orientation and mobility in blind persons, and how this ability is mediated in the brain.
-Previous work has shown that sighted blindfolded people can readily learn some echolocation tasks with a small amount of training, but that blind practitioners possess a clear expertise advantage, sometimes distinguishing the positions of objects to an angular precision of around 2 degrees — about the width of a thumbnail held at arm's length.
-Identifying the factors that might lead a novice toward that level of precision would clarify our understanding of human perception and be a valuable resource for Orientation & Mobility instructors promoting greater independent mobiity in blind travelers.
+Previous work has shown that sighted blindfolded people can readily learn some echolocation tasks with a small amount of training, but that blind practitioners possess a clear expertise advantage, sometimes distinguishing the positions of objects to an angular precision of just a few degrees — about the width of a thumbnail held at arm's length.
+Identifying the basic perceptual factors that contribute to this performance could help what might let a novice echolocate like an expert would clarify our understanding of human perception and be a valuable resource for Orientation & Mobility instructors promoting greater independent mobiity in blind travelers.

-Inspired by both human and non-human echolocators, we are also investigating artificial echoes as a perceptual aid for blind persons and other people unable to use vision.
-Ultrasonic echoes, silent to humans, carry higher-resolution information than audible echoes; an assistive device could make the perceptual advantages of ultrasonic echolocation available to human listeners.
-Previously, initial tests of a prototype showed that untrained listeners can quickly make spatial judgments using the echoes, and we are working on making artificial echolocation more perceptually useful as well as more ergonomic and convenient.
+Inspired by both human and non-human echolocators, and driven by advances in computing technology, we are investigating artificial echoes as a perceptual and travel aid.
+For example, ultrasonic echoes, useful to bats but silent to humans, carry higher-resolution information than audible echoes.
+An assistive device could make the perceptual advantages of ultrasonic echolocation available to human listeners.
+Previous work showed that untrained listeners can quickly make spatial judgments using the echoes, and we are working on making artificial echolocation more perceptually useful as well as more ergonomic and convenient.